 The enclosure size will vary a lot depending on your rabbit breed, but for an average sized rabbit (about 5 lbs), you should aim to have an area of at least 4ft by 2ft.

-There are some hutches available that will be big enough, but I have found it easier to use a rabbit ex-pen with an area rug instead.
+There are some hutches available that will be big enough, but I have found it easier to use a rabbit ex-pen instead.
 This makes cleaning your rabbits area a lot easier too, because all you have to do is move the gates and vacuum.

 You could also consider getting a large dog crate as a rabbit cage.
 These can be very easy to set up and clean and can offer plenty of space for your rabbit’s home base.

 There are a few points you want to look out for, to make sure you avoid getting an enclosure not suitable for rabbits: